 SEE WHAT YOUR NEIGHBORS PAY

 In many cases, property taxes are pretty steady throughout neighborhoods.
 Sure, some homes in your neighborhood may be appreciably larger or smaller than yours, but many properties are likely to be very similarly sized and, as a result, should have similar assessed valuations and property tax bills.

 If you aren’t close enough with your neighbors to discuss your property tax bills, you can contact a real estate agent to have them pull “comps.”

-“Comps” are properties nearby yours in Los Angeles that are comparable in size and other specifications to your own.
+“Comps” are properties nearby yours in Riverside that are comparable in size and other specifications to your own.

 Compare the specifications on these properties to yours, as well as their property tax bills.
 Vast differences could be grounds for an appeal.

 Having an updated appraisal to back up your claims can be important when you try to appeal your property taxes.

 While this does require paying a little extra up front, sometimes a few hundred dollars, an appraiser can give you a document to put in your property tax appeal that may do more to convince your tax assessor’s office than your assertions may.